sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-05-maven-jmeter-properties.md

 - user.properties : User customizable properties

 ### Properties to work on
 We can change any property file and this will affect in jmeter startup.
+But, it is safe to change any property key/value in **user.properties** file .
+Usually properties in this file will override other prperties values.

+So, if you need to change any properties from jmeter.properties, put in user.properties file.

+### Default Path
+By default all properties are pointed to

 ### Default Property location